7 Steps to Build a Budget with Irregular Income

 Working in a job where you aren’t paid consistently can make it difficult to devise a budget that works for you.
 The key is to put away enough money when there is extra to get you through the times when you have less.

 How do you do that?
 Whether you’re a motivational speaker, salesperson, restaurant server or freelancer—or any of the other hundreds of professions that don’t garner a standard paycheck—managing your money well is imperative to financial success.
-There are several strategies you can employ to streamline your budget.

 It may be difficult for you to imagine setting aside this amount of money, but it doesn’t have to be done all at once.
 It may take a year or two to get it where you want it.
 Once you’re there, work on a maintenance strategy—build your cash reserves during the busy times and spend it down as gradually as possible when it’s slow.
 If you find that you’re spending your reserves too quickly, it’s time to revisit your discretionary spending to evaluate where you can cut back.

-Enlist some help.
-You don’t have to do this all by yourself.
+Enlist some help—You don’t have to do this all by yourself.
 If you’re not comfortable with finances or you want to get another opinion on things, all you need to do is reach out.
 A knowledgeable financial professional can offer advice on how to structure your budget, ways to grow your money and options to achieve your long-term goals.